Explainer: Israel's election: array of contenders seek to topple Netanyahu

-JERUSALEM (Reuters) - Israel holds its fourth election in two years on Tuesday.
+JERUSALEM (Reuters) - Israelis began voting in their fourth election in two years on Tuesday.
 Prime Minister Benjamin Netanyahu hopes the country’s world-leading coronavirus vaccine rollout will finally push him through an era of unprecedented political paralysis and into a stable majority.

 But Netanyahu, the dominant politician of his generation, is a polarising figure in Israel.
 And for the first time challengers from across the political spectrum are vying to end the long reign of “King Bibi”.